RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 - Are they adaptable to evolving tools, workflows, and processes?

 4. **Cultural Compatibility**
-- Does the candidate align with the studio’s **values and communication style**?
+- Does the candidate align with the studio's **values and communication style**?
-- Are they willing to contribute positively to the team’s work environment?
+- Are they willing to contribute positively to the team's work environment?

 ### Summary